 2. How to extract from practical, engineering reality mathematically-sound and physics-sensible problems relevant to energy systems/networks and their components;

-3. How to analyze and solve the aforementioned problems using the state of the art techniques from applied statistics, physics and mathematics, convex optimization, optimal control and related areas;
+3. How to analyze and solve the aforementioned problems using state of the art techniques from applied statistics, physics and mathematics, convex optimization, optimal control and related areas;

 4. Methodology of academic research in energy systems and its industry applications.